mdewey/oh-sm-mock/README.md

 ## Someday

+- add linting and other dev UX stuff
 - add a in memory db to manipluate data?
 - Create from swagger
 - move away from mock-server?